Going to a Town

 "Going to a Town" is a song written and performed by Canadian-American singer-songwriter Rufus Wainwright.
 It was the first single from the album Release the Stars, released on April 3, 2007, in the United States and on May 7 in the United Kingdom.

+A new version of the song featuring singer Anohni was included on Wainwright's 2023 album Folkocracy.

 Music video

 The music video for the song was directed by Sophie Muller, who also directed Wainwright's first music video ("April Fools").
 The video premiered in April 2007, and Logo aired a 20-minute feature on the making of the video on April 27, 2007 (Making the Video: Going to a Town).
 The video begins with Wainwright as a D.H.
 Lawrence-like character, sitting alone at a table in an isolated room.
 As the video progresses, a large bouquet of roses appears and viewers see Wainwright with a bed cot.
 Three women emerge, dressed in black clothing and veils, visibly mourning the loss of their husbands.
 At times, their presence is abstract, digitally projected as if they exist only in Wainwright's character's mind.
 Other times, Wainwright is physically interacting with them within the same room.

 Viewers then see images of the roses burning, the women crying, and catching Wainwright as he falls to the ground.
 With light cast upon him from a single window, they place a laurel wreath on his head.
 As his arms are spread out and straight across, and light is cast upon him as if by divine intervention, this image is clearly meant to symbolize a crucifixion.